revature-bubble-mobile/Mobile/general-documentation.md

 ---

 Bubbl(e) Mobile is a mobile version of the [Bubbl(e) Web-App](http://ec2-44-197-172-46.compute-1.amazonaws.com:3000/login).
-This mobile version was created to be a one-to-one visual and functional representation of the web version as possible.
+This mobile version was created to be a one-to-one visual and functional representation of the web version.
 The mobile and web versions were created by two different teams.
 For the front end, the majority of features that could be replicated were included.
 Some features could not be replicated one for one because of several issues found with the backend originally created for the web version.
 These changes are documented within the web-app changes section.

 ### Expo and Node Modules

 Bubbl(e) Mobile was created using Expo with TypeScript.
-Expo was used as it create a dev server and pulls together several community bode modules that are commonly used together.
+Expo was used because it creates a dev server and pulls together several community node modules that are commonly used together.
 Expo can normally be used to emulate the application on the Web (within a browser), Android, and IOS.
-However, the Web emulation will not currently work and this application will only run on either a physical mobile device or a mobile emulator.
+However, the Web emulation will not currently work (due to a dependency) and this application will only run on either a physical mobile device or a mobile emulator.

-React Native (for mobile development) is behind in the release version from the current React (for web development).
-Expo is also behind React Native current release version.
-Because of this some features and common node modules that are commonly used may cause issues.
+Additionally, React Native (for mobile development) is behind in the release version from the current React (for web development).
+Expo is also behind the React Native current release version.
+Because of this, some features and common node modules that are commonly used may cause issues.
 One such example is Enzyme for testing.

 Enzyme is a testing framework built off of the Jest framework.
 To get Enzyme to work, another module _'Enzyme for React'_ needed to be included, and a patch also runs.